Taylor Motter Player Props: Cardinals vs. Twins

-The St. Louis Cardinals and Taylor Motter, who went 2-for-3 last time out, take on Joe Ryan and the Minnesota Twins at Busch Stadium, Wednesday at 7:45 PM ET.
+Taylor Motter -- batting .172 with three walks and an RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Sonny Gray on the hill, on August 3 at 7:45 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3) against the Twins.
+In his most recent game he had a hitless showing (0-for-1) against the Twins.

 Taylor Motter Game Info & Props vs. the Twins